The Nikkei Matsuri is a Japanese festival at Burnaby‘s Nikkei Museum and Cultural Centre. It’s usually on the Labour Day Weekend in September.

 Festival Admission

-In 2022 admission to the festival is free for children under 18 years old and for seniors over the age of 64.
-However, paid tickets are required for adults between the ages of 18 and 64.
+In 2023 admission to the festival was free for children under 18 years old and for seniors over the age of 64.
+However, paid tickets were required for adults between the ages of 18 and 64.
 Tickets cost $8 when purchased online in advance, or $10 at the door of the festival.
-All tickets grant access to both days of the festival.
+Unlike in 2022, tickets this past year were valid for just one day of the festival.

 Nikkei Matsuri Activities

-In 2022 the Nikkei Matsuri is a Japanese community festival featuring a wide range of activities including live performances and a Game Zone, as well as a small marketplace, Food Truck Plaza, a Japanese used book sale and opportunities to try on a yukata (which is a type of summer kimono).
+The Nikkei Matsuri is a Japanese community festival featuring a wide range of activities including live performances and a Game Zone, as well as a small marketplace, Food Truck Plaza and a Japanese used book sale.

 Matsuri Performances